MMRI5666/mytechblog/_posts/2022-02-24-DL-fastbook-chapter04.md

 <strong>Step</strong>: to figure out whether a weight should be increased/descressed a bit.
 Basically, this may most likely to be too slow, but calculating *gradient* assist us to comprehend in which direction, and by approximately how much, to change each weight.<br>
 <strong>Stop</strong>: deciding how many epochs to train the model for.

-### Calculating Gradient
-Deep learning models are opitmized by calculating the *gradient* which indicates how much we need to adjust each weight to improve the model.
-In mathematics, a function's *gradient* is simply another function, whereas in deep learning, *gradient* usually refers to the value of the function's derivative at a given argument value.

->Some people may concerns about complication of calculating gradient, but a good news is that PyThorch take the budden by automatically computing the derivative of nearly any function!

->The gradients indicates the slope of our function, and do not specify exactly how far to adjust parameters.
-They can, however, give us an indication of how far, so as if the slope is very large, that may suggest more adjustments to do, whereas if the slope is very small, that may suggest that we are close to the optimal value.

 This section of the book tries to explain the concept of how calculating greadient can help us optimize the learning proces of a deep learning model with defining a quadratic function as loss function as shown below:

 ```python